 In 2001, I tried to start a business based on code I had developed for Yale to enable online registration and management of yearly class reunions.
-Reunions are multi-million dollar events, and the system I developed in 1999-2001 is still running Yale's reunions for 15 years until it was replaced by a Salesforce-based system.
+Reunions are multi-million dollar events, and the system I developed in 1999-2001 was used to manage Yale's reunions for 15 years until it was replaced by a Salesforce-based system.

 I used half of my AP credits to skip a semester and flesh out the idea further.
-(I should have used all my AP credits and accelerated by 8 courses...)
 I set up an office in my mom's basement and set to work writing the business plan.
 Ultimately, I concluded that universities were so slow moving that I would need a partner (or acquirer) for help with the sales process.
 My colleagues at Yale helped arrange a meeting with the company who was building their alumni network.
 The dot-com bust was already in full force, and then 9/11 happened.
 The company thanked me for my presentation but passed.
 I wasn't passionate about event registration, and there was already a well-funded competitor (Cvent.com) that I correctly predicted would dominate the space.